 There have been many changes to social security law since the COVID pandemic began.
-The information below summarises current arrangements at 28 October 2021.
-Given the frequency of changes to social security payments in response to COVID, it’s important to regularly check for current information.
+Most of those changes have been phased out however a few important measures remain.
+The information below summarises current arrangements at 10 May 2022.

-• Pandemic Leave Disaster Payment for people directed to self-isolate or quarantine because they have COVID-19 or they're a close contact of some who has COVID
+Pandemic Leave Disaster Payment is available for people directed to self-isolate or quarantine because they have COVID-19 or they're a close contact of someone who has COVID.

-Pandemic Leave Disaster Payment is paid at $1500 for each 14-day period a person must self-isolate, quarantine or care for a person with COVID-19.
+Pandemic Leave Disaster Payment is paid at $1500 for each 14-day period or $750 for each 7-day period a person must self-isolate, quarantine or care for a person with COVID-19.
 It cannot be paid if you have any income from paid work or you receive an income support payment, ABSTUDY Living Allowance, Paid Parental Leave or Dad and Partner Pay.

 You can find out more about Pandemic Leave Disaster Payment here.

-Mutual obligation requirements were paused for numerous local government areas in NSW but they’re being phased back in.
+Mutual obligation requirements were paused in NSW but they’re have been phased back in.